dewittpe/fairadi-data/README.md

 from the same Census API and are included in the `make acs5`, `make decennial`, and `make all` workflows.

+For ACS5 block-group extracts, the public Census API workflow applies starting in `2013`.
+For `2010` to `2012`, the public API does not support ACS5 block-group geography, so this repository uses the ACS5 Summary File workflow for those years instead.
+State, county, and tract ACS5 downloads are not the reason for that special-case handling.

 Additional metadata-only targets are available when you want to refresh table definitions without re-downloading Census extracts: